lumiata/frontend-interview/README.md

 ## Description

-- You are free to use your preferred front-end framework and libraries (plus if you use React/Typescript).
+- You are free to use your preferred front-end framework and libraries (plus if you use React/Typescript, this repo is prepared for it).
 - Complete the app in 1 hour and 15 minutes.
 - You can visit any website looking for help.
 - Please be online during the coding.